Main stories

 Question 1

-1. Fish stocks have fallen so low that some countries are considering a complete ban on fishing.
+1. Fish stocks for specific types of fish have fallen to such a low level that some countries are considering a complete ban on fishing.

 2. Using a diagram explain how over-fishing has occurred on a global scale.